 Choose Your Monitors

-When choosing monitors, consider factors such as their resolution, size, refresh rate, etc. Larger screens offer more real estate for productivity than smaller ones do.
+When choosing monitors for work from home setup, consider factors such as their resolution, size, refresh rate, etc. Larger screens offer more real estate for productivity than smaller ones do.

 This is especially true if you’re working on multiple projects at once or trying to multitask within a single program like Adobe Photoshop or Microsoft Word by having multiple windows open simultaneously on different screens at once.